jupyterhub/binderhub/helm-chart/README.md

 - `binderhub`

-### `Makefile`
+### `chartpress`

 Useful for compiling custom charts.

 ## Usage

+In the helm-chart directory:

+    chartpress

-To build Docker images in the `images` directory:
+to build the docker images and rerender the helm chart.

-    make images

-To create chart metadata and package chart for use:

-    make chart

 [BinderHub]: https://binderhub.readthedocs.io/en/latest/